 Integration into BACnet field and remote control

-First, the RTU-SC allows the integration of any BACnet MS/TP devices, i.e., the Wattnode Power Meters that can be used to verify the energy savings.
-Secondly the RTUcontrol38 and the RTU Logger Gateway can be routed into the existing BACnet architecture of the building using a BBMD, that allows BACnet messages to cross subnets which are interconnected with IP routers.
-Finally, it is possible to remote access to the RTUcontroller38 Sedona program from the convenience of the systems integrator's home or office for maintenance and upgrade purposes.
+Sometimes it is necessary to include additional smart sensors which transmit data using a communication protocol or integrate the RTU-SC System to other devices or a BMS.
+The RTU-SC allows the integration of any BACnet MS/TP devices, i.e., the Wattnode Power Meters that can be used to verify the energy savings.
+Secondly, the GMHD controllers and the RTU Logger Gateway can be routed into the existing BACnet architecture of the building using a BBMD that allows BACnet messages to cross subnets which are interconnected with IP routers.
+Finally, it is possible to remotely access the GMHD Controllers installed programs from the convenience of the system integrator's home or office for maintenance and upgrade purposes.

 This integration is possible thanks to the support of Contemporary Controls System, Inc. products.

 The main Contemporary Controls products used in the RTU-SC integration support are: